movierizer/movierizer-api/README.md

 # Prerequisites

-Before try to start the applicatiuon you have to check two things :
+Before try to start the application you have to check two things :

  - Java is in version 21
- - Maven is at leasr version 3.8.7
+ - Maven is at least version 3.8.7

 # Launch the application

-My application is very simple to use, type :
+This application is very simple to use, type :

 ```
 ./mvnw clean spring-boot:run